 Paramount Center for the Arts You can find a regional hub for theater, concerts and visual arts exhibits at this elegantly restored Beaux Arts gem that lights up the western end of downtown St. Cloud with its vintage marquee.
 Curtains rise on additional local and touring productions in the intimate Pioneer Place on Fifth theater downtown or the spacious theaters at St. Cloud State University, the College of St. Benedict and St. John's University.

 Downtown boutiques and eats The city's historic downtown runs about six blocks along St. Germain between Paramount Center for the Arts and River's Edge Convention Center.
-Stores such as the Paramount’s gallery, Bumbledee’s, Marishka’s and Copper Pony tempt shoppers with hand-blown glass, home and garden décor, antiques, jewelry and accessories.
-White Horse Restaurant and Bar and the Pickled Loon serve fare such as bulgogi lettuce wraps and pesta portabella or fried avocado tacos. visitstcloud.com/downtown
+Stores tempt shoppers with hand-blown glass, home and garden décor, antiques, jewelry and accessories.
+White Horse Restaurant and Bar and the Pickled Loon serve fare such as bulgogi lettuce wraps and pesta portabella or fried avocado tacos.

 Lake George This manmade body of water and park within view of the Catholic Cathedral, downtown and St. Cloud's 100-year-old high school provides a pretty stroll or paddleboard ride on balmy days, plus a modern playground and splash pad for kids.
-The big draw comes on Wednesday nights when free summer concerts featuring pop, rock, blues and country rock musicians can draw more than 19,000 fans (and lawn chairs) to the park. summertimebygeorge.com
+Check to see when free summer concerts resume.

 For more information: visitstcloud.com